sassquad/polymer-picker-6502/README.md

 ## How did this game come about?

-Work on started in September 2021.
+The game was started in September 2021.
 Version 1.0 was released in December 2022.
 Previous versions can be downloaded from the [game's dedicated Stardot thread](https://stardot.org.uk/forums/viewtopic.php?f=53&t=23615).

 <img src="polymer-picker-1.png" alt="Image of Polymer Picker" width="450" />